-The steady state property is demonstrated by the simulation of the current evolution for Pulse No:58323 (see Fig.1) with the integrated modelling code CRONOS [12].
+The steady state property is demonstrated by the simulation of the current evolution for Pulse No: 58323 (fig.1) with the integrated modeling code CRONOS [9].
 This simulation uses the resistivity and bootstrap current source from the neo-classical code NCLASS and TRANSP for the neutral beam current drive.
-The resultant profile evolution (Fig.6(a)) shows that q stays close to unity for about 2 resistive time throughout the pulse indicating that the non-inductive current sources are sufficient to maintain a steady state q profile at β_N =2.8 consistently with the experiment.
-This is in contrast to current diffusion calculations for ASDEX Upgrade [5], as their measurements cannot be matched using non-inductive sources alone.
-In recent ECRH stabilisation experiment in DIII-D, it has been shown that the 3/2 NTM is acting on the current penetration towards the plasma core [6].
-This effect could also play a role in JET, but would need discharge duration in excess of several resistive time to be observed.
-During the steady state phase of the hybrid regime beam and bootstrap non-inductive currents are contributing for about 35% and 25% respectively as computed independently by TRANSP (Fig.6(b)).
-With this level of non-inductive current (typically 50 to 60%), it would be possible to produce pulses with duration in excess of 2000s in ITER.

-The same current diffusion calculation for a hybrid scenario at higher toroidal field strength of 2.4T and a plasma current of 2MA (β_N =2.3, see Fig.2) shows on the contrary that q_0 drifts steadily towards 1 and crosses it in the middle of the maximum power.
+The resultant profile evolution (fig 4) shows that q stays close to unity throughout the discharge indicating that the non-inductive current sources are sufficient to maintain a steady state q profile at β_N =2.8.
+This is in contrast to current diffusion calculations for ASDEX Upgrade [10] as their measurements cannot be matched using non-inductive sources alone.
+During this steady state phase of the hybrid regime beam and bootstrap non-inductive currents are contributing for about 35% and 25% respectively as computed independently by TRANSP.
+With this level of non-inductive current (typically 50 to 60%), it would be possible to produce discharges with duration in excess of 2000s in ITER.
+The same current diffusion calculation for a hybrid scenario at higher toroidal field strength of 2.4T and a plasma current of 2MA (β_N =2.2) shows on the contrary that q_0 drifts steadily towards 1 and crosses it in the middle of the maximum power.
 This is consistent with the occurrence of sawteeth observed at the end of the pulse suggesting that the bootstrap current is not strong enough to maintain stationary conditions and keep q above the q=1 surface at this level of plasma pressure (β_p =1.05).
-Since the fraction of bootstrap current is roughly proportional to q{95} . β_N this also suggests that the hybrid regime requires a minimum β_N to reach steady state current density profile and avoid the onset of sawteeth.
+Since the fraction of bootstrap current is roughly proportional to q{95} . β_N this also suggests that the hybrid regime requires a minimum β_N to reach steady state and avoid the onset of sawteeth.